 If state law provides greater or different sick leave benefits, Lam will comply with all requirements.
 States with applicable paid-sick-leave laws include California, Massachusetts, and Oregon.

 Lam provides paid time off following the death of a family member or close friend.
 Alternatively, the time off can be taken to be with that person before they pass away.

 You can take up to two consecutive weeks or 80 work hours of paid time off for the death of an immediate family member: spouse, domestic partner, child, domestic partner’s child, stepchild, foster child, parent, stepparent, parent-in-law, sibling, stepsibling, brother-in-law, sister-in-law, grandparent, or grandchild.

 Full-time and part-time employees are eligible for up to four weeks of pay per year while on jury duty, paid at your regular pay rate and scheduled hours.
 In states with greater jury duty pay requirements, Lam will comply with applicable laws.
 You may keep any jury duty pay the court provides.

 It is not Lam’s intent to have employees committed to both jury duty and work when the combination of the two will exceed a normal 40-hour week or create a seven-day work week, except in periods of critical need.
 If you work a swing or graveyard schedule, you will generally not be required to work your scheduled shift if you have jury duty during the day.
 You should phone your supervisor when excused from jury duty to determine when you should report to work.

-Silfex employees receive 40 hours of sick/family time each calendar year, which may be used to participate in your child’s school programs.
+Silfex employees receive 40 hours of sick/family time each calendar year, which can be used to participate in your child’s school programs.

 Lam encourages employees to vote in official elections.
 As needed, you may take time off at the beginning or end of your work shift to have sufficient time to vote.